Table of Contents

 The estimated prevalence of pervasive developmental disorders when combined is around 60–40 cases per 10,000 children.
 Prevalence of specific forms of pervasive developmental disorders is also available from large and well-constructed epidemiological studies.

 The prevalence of the autistic disorder in children is around 10–20 cases per 10,000, making it the most common specific type of pervasive developmental disorders.

 Asperger’s disorder is quite rare compared to the other types of pervasive developmental disorders and has an estimated prevalence of 1–5 cases per 10,000 children.

 Unfortunately, many children with severe social interaction impairment do not meet the criteria for neither autism nor Asperger’s disorder.
 These children are diagnosed with pervasive developmental disorder not otherwise specified.

-Pervasive developmental disorders in general are more common in boys compared to girls.
-For instance, autistic disorder is 4 times more common in boys than it is in girls.
+Pervasive developmental disorders, in general, are more common in boys compared to girls.
+For instance, the autistic disorder is 4 times more common in boys than it is in girls.
 The reason behind this gender difference in the prevalence of autism is still unknown.